 Your cycle is more than just your period

-You’ve probably heard us talk a lot about hormones here at Guud You may even be familiar with oestrogen and progesterone, your two most important hormones involved in your monthly cycle
+You’ve probably heard us talk a lot about hormones here at Guud.
+You may even be familiar with estrogen and progesterone, your two most important hormones involved in your monthly cycle.

 But do you actually know how it all works?

 First of all, your cycle is more than just your period.
 In fact, your period is just one phase of your cycle, and it typically lasts 3-7 days.

 After your period, estrogen increases in your body.
 This phase is known as the follicular phase.
 That’s because small follicles start to develop on the ovary and eventually, one of these follicles develops into a full-size egg.